Take a Chance on Me: Erasure version

-The track was covered by English synthpop duo Erasure in 1992 as part of their Abba-esque EP with an additional ragga-style toast performed by MC Kinky added to the song.
+The track was covered by English synth-pop duo Erasure in June 1992, by Mute Records, as part of their Abba-esque EP Mute with an additional ragga-style toast performed by MC Kinky added to the song.
 In a few countries, the cover was credited to "Erasure featuring Special K", due to MC Kinky referring to herself as "Special K" during the ragga rap.
-In the United States, it reached number 51 on the Billboard Hot 100 Airplay chart.
+It was produced by Dave Bascombe.
+In the United States, the song reached number 51 on the Billboard Hot 100 Airplay chart.
 Although it had earned enough charting points to reach the publication's main Hot 100 chart, it was not eligible to enter as it had not been released commercially as a single.
 The radio edit omits the ragga rap.
+The music video for the song was directed by Philippe Gautier, featuring the duo in drag as Fältskog and Lyngstad.

 Critical reception

-Larry Flick from Billboard wrote, "Track maintains the cool kitsch of the original, while giving it electro-hip instrumentation and a jolting-but-pleasing toast interlude by MC Kinky.
+Larry Flick from Billboard magazine wrote, "Track maintains the cool kitsch of the original, while giving it electro-hip instrumentation and a jolting-but-pleasing toast interlude by MC Kinky.
 A must for adventurous popsters, while remixes have considerable club potential."
 Amy Linden from Entertainment Weekly found that Erasure "reverently tarts up" the song "as keyboard whiz Vince Clarke pumps the '70s gems full of '92 club aggression."
 She also stated that the duo "pay respect with a frothy testimonial that has its tongue in the right place."
-Tom Ewing of Freaky Trigger noted that the whole project "roars to life exactly once, when MC Kinky takes over for thirty delightful, crass seconds in the middle of "Take a Chance on Me" and shows the song a little creative disrespect at last."
+In a 2011 retrospective review, Tom Ewing of Freaky Trigger noted that the whole project "roars to life exactly once, when MC Kinky takes over for thirty delightful, crass seconds in the middle of 'Take a Chance on Me' and shows the song a little creative disrespect at last."
 Dave Sholin from the Gavin Report asked, "ABBA goes techno?", and concluded that this updated version "retains much of the flavor in the original with hip production elements added."
-Howard Cohen from Knight-Ridder Newspapers declared it as a "bouncy remake".
-David Quantick from NME remarked its "sheer Swedishness".
+Howard Cohen from Knight-Ridder Newspapers named it a "bouncy remake".
+Everett True from Melody Maker felt their cover of the song "bleeds.
+Seriously."
+David Quantick from NME noted its "sheer Swedishness".

 Music video

 Erasure members Vince Clarke and Andy Bell played dual roles – as themselves and in drag (Clarke as Fältskog and Bell as Lyngstad) – in a music video heavily influenced by ABBA's original.
 It was directed by Philippe Gautier.
 MC Kinky (aka.
 Caron Geary), who sings the reggae/dancehall rap part, also appears in an interlude in the video.
+Danny Scott from Select described the video as "uproarious".